Darshil1532/AI-Learning/01-Fundamentals/README.md

 # AI Fundamentals

 ## Overview
 This section is dedicated to learning prompt engineering and creating websites with AI.
-It provides comprehensive guidance on leveraging artificial intelligence to build web applications effectively.

 ## Topics Covered
 - How to create websites and solve problems with the help of AI